AmanPriyanshu/Voix/README.md

 ## Challenges we ran into?

-Word Embeddings are memory intensive and we used `Effective Dimensionality Reduction for Word Embeddings - Vikas Raunak et al.` to reduce memory demad.
+Word Embeddings are memory intensive and we used `Effective Dimensionality Reduction for Word Embeddings - Vikas Raunak et al.` to reduce memory demand.
 In our utilization of the above library we also contributed to the open-source community by creating an executable Python3 version of it.

 ## What we learned?

-Some of the key take-aways from developing this project underline our newfound love for developing a supportive community.
+Some of the key take-aways from developing this project underline our newfound love for developing for a supportive community.
 Developing a project which brought people closer instead of further apart.
-We also learnt a lot about social-echo-chambers and how large social media platforms have generated them due to their recommendation algorithms, our idea to use an unbiased, crowdsourced retrieval system for supplying posts on the trending tab may improve on this considerably.
+We also learnt a lot about social-media spaces and how large social media platforms have generated them due to their recommendation algorithms, our idea to use an unbiased, crowdsourced retrieval system for supplying posts on the trending tab may improve on this considerably.

 ## What’s next for Voix?